|Size||0.1-3.9 inch (3-100 mm)|

 Cockroaches are „taxis“ for all kinds of diseases.
 They transmit germs and parasites and are responsible for many illnesses, such as worms, salmonellae, mycoses (fungi), gastroenteritis, dysentery, hepatitis, yellow fever, typhus, lepra, tuberculosis, and cholera.
 Yet, cockroaches are basically only dangerous in areas with bad hygienic conditions and many germs/parasites.

 This would be great!
 Wouldn’t it?
-On the contrary: Even though cockroaches are regarded as carriers of diseases and storage pests, most of them play an important role in nature.
+The opposite is the case.
+Even though cockroaches are regarded as carriers of diseases and storage pests, most of them play an important role in nature.
 They are a source of food for birds and little vertebrates.
 In some countries there are even people who appreciate cockroaches as a protein-rich source of food.
 But there is another reason: The feces of cockroaches are a valuable fertilizer for plants.

 Cockroaches breed up to four times a year.
 Female cockroaches lay 10-90 eggs, and it only takes a few days for the baby cockroaches to hatch.
 They grow up within a month but do not get older than 1.5 years.